Your “10 mile” Journey

 What does “flipped classroom” mean?
 Each week, get the course content on your own.
 Use the video course (or book) to learn the material at your own pace.
 Then, come to class ready to discuss.
 For each “mile in your Journey,” join your group leader and other parents to talk about individualizing your approach, implementing strategies, and solving problems.

-These Interactive Zoom Discussion Groups are great for parents who are learning Parent Child Journey for the first time and for previous Parent Child Journey graduates who are looking for a refresher.
+These live interactive discussion groups are great for parents who are learning Parent Child Journey for the first time and for previous Parent Child Journey graduates who are looking for a refresher.

 Pay what you can